moremeyou/Obsidian-Tag-Buddy/README.md

 **To Do:**
 - [ ] Optimizations
-- [ ] Bug: mobile tapping deletes tag and upens tag search.
+- [ ] Bug: mobile tapping deletes tag AND opens tag search
-- [ ] Rollover turns the tag background red.
+- [ ] Rollover turns the tag background red
+- [ ] Delete tags from embedded notes.
-- [ ] Delete tags from queried notes.
+- [ ] Delete tags from queried embedded notes (via Tag Summary).
 - [ ] More functionalites.